justinjiajia/bigdata_lab/ConfigEntry.md

     }
   }
   ```
-  put all properties in `sparkProperties` into a `SparkConf` instance
+  It puts all properties contained in `sparkProperties` into a `SparkConf` instance.

 ```
 /**